-The first Android screen mirroring tool on the list is LetsView.
+The first screen mirroring app for Android on the list is LetsView.
 It mirrors, records, and takes screenshots all in one interface.
 Although the tool is new in the market, you can be sure that the feature it provides can compete with the standard tools these days.
 Comparing this to some tenure tools like Vysor, the video quality and responsiveness is way better.
 So, it is one tool that you have to consider using.
 Also, the auto-detection makes it easier to use.

 Next on the list is ApowerMirror.
 Wired or wireless, Android or iOS, Mac, or Windows, this tool is versatile to work across all devices.
 It is a mirroring app that takes your viewing and gaming experience to a different level.
 This screen mirroring app can do more for you.
 You can also enjoy other features included like, taking screenshots, recording the screen while reflecting, and also, you can annotate if you want to emphasize some parts using the pen.

 Based on its user’s rating, MirrorGo is one of the most downloaded mirroring apps online.
 This tool was created by one of the most trusted developers, WonderShare.
 This company is known to provide quality apps that many users enjoy.
 Moreover, you can connect via USB cable or Wi-Fi.
 This way, you will have more options if you don’t want to experience network jam while mirroring.